Disclosures and legal compliance

-The management of risk and associated risk mitigation strategies continued to be a focus in 2016−17.
-A formal review of any identified corporate risks is incorporated into the monthly Corporate Executive meeting agenda and in all project management reporting.
+The management of risk and associated risk mitigation strategies continued to be a focus in 2017–18.
+A formal review of any identified corporate risks (e.g. human resources, integrity and conduct, ICT governance including cyber security) is incorporated into the monthly Corporate Executive meeting agenda and in all templates for project management.

 A monthly financial management report is provided for endorsement at all Corporate Executive meetings.
 The Financial Management Manual has been reviewed and updated by the Commissioner’s Chief Finance Officer as is required on an annual basis.